 New Jedi Order is a Star Wars Expanded Universe series set twenty-five years after Star Wars: Episode IV--A New Hope.
 The galaxy is at peace.
 The Rebellion has become the New Republic.
 The Empire is reduced to a shadow of its former self, its surviving leaders much more reasonable (still authoritarian but not outright dictatorial), and a treaty exists between the Empire and the Republic.
 Luke Skywalker's new Jedi Order is still small, but growing—about a hundred all told.
 He also got married four years ago to a wonderful woman, also a Jedi and who happens to have once wanted to kill him.
 Their courtship was adorable.
 Han Solo and Leia Organa have been hitched for seventeen years, and have three teenaged children, all prodigies and strong in the Force.Then the Yuuzhan Vong come, at first on a small scale in the form of weird biological ships, carrying warriors that scar and tattoo and mutilate themselves, attack a few nothing worlds on the edge of known space.
 They're turned back, but then more come, and more, enough to conquer a galaxy, it seems.
-Fearless and fanatical, they crusade against the infidels and their machines and all of them, seemingly, do not exist in the Force.
-In their numbers and philosophy and ferocity they promise to take a greater toll than the entire Galactic Civil War.They do.And then things get really bad.The New Jedi Order was the first novel series Del Rey Books produced once they acquired the license to produce Star Wars Expanded Universe novels from Lucasbooks after Bantam lost it.
+Fearless and fanatical, they crusade against the infidels and their machines and all of them, seemingly, don't exist in the Force.
+In their numbers, philosophy and ferocity, they promise to take a greater toll than the entire Galactic Civil War.They do.And then things get really bad.The New Jedi Order was the first novel series Del Rey Books produced once they acquired the license to produce Star Wars Expanded Universe novels from Lucasbooks after Bantam lost it.
 Originally intended to have twenty-five books, it ended up as a still-sprawling nineteen-book series over five years of both in-universe time and real time, composed mostly of hardcover one-shots and softcover miniseries, written by several authors.
-It was embroiled in controversy from the start, with the killing of a major movie character—one of the seven characters to appear in all three movies of the original trilogy and survive.note It's Chewie, alright?
-Chewbacca dies.
-Are you happy?
+It was embroiled in controversy from the start, with the killing of a major movie character—one of the seven characters to appear in all three movies of the original trilogy and survive (Chewbacca).
 It continued by killing a small host of minor, secondary, and non-movie major characters, including several fan-favorites, and ended up exploring the very meaning of the Force, and whether the Dark Side existed at all.
 (Short answer: Not really.
 Long answer: Yes, it does, but not as previously thought.)
 The published novels are in chronological order as follows (hardcovers with a indentation, softcovers with two, even though they aren't necessarily direct sequels).

 Vector Prime (1999)